-The pharmacy team had access to a structured e-learning training programme.
-The training topics appeared relevant to the services provided and those completing the e-learning.
-And training records were kept showing that ongoing training was up to date.
-Staff were allowed learning time to complete training.
+The pharmacy provided the team with a structured e-learning training programme.
+And the training topics appeared relevant to the services provided and those completing the e-learning.
+Training records were kept showing that ongoing training was up to date.
+Staff were allowed learning time to complete the training.

-The trainee dispenser gave examples of how she would sell a pharmacy only medicine using the WWHAM questioning technique, refuse sales she felt were inappropriate and refer people to the pharmacist if needed.
-The pharmacist said she felt able to exercise her professional judgment and this was respected by the pharmacy team.
-The trainee dispenser said she received a good level of support from the pharmacist and felt able to ask for further help if needed.
+A pharmacy student gave examples of how she would sell a pharmacy only medicine using the WWHAM questioning technique, refuse co-codamol sales she felt were inappropriate and refer people to the pharmacist if needed.
+The pharmacist said he felt able to exercise his professional judgment and this was respected by the pharmacy team and the head office.
+A dispenser said she felt a good level of support from the pharmacist and she felt able to ask for further help if she needed it.

-Appraisals were conducted by the pharmacy manager.
-A dispenser said she felt the process was a good chance to receive feedback on her work.
-And she felt able to discuss any concerns she may have.
-Staff were aware of the whistleblowing policy and said that they would be comfortable reporting any concerns to the manager or SI.
-The pharmacist said she was set service-based targets.
-She said she did not feel under pressure to achieve these.
+Appraisals were conducted annually by the pharmacy manager.
+A dispenser said she felt that the appraisal process was a good chance to discuss her development in an open manner.
+The staff held a monthly 'safercare briefing' about errors and learning.
+Details about what was discussed were documented and this was signed by staff who were present.
+Staff were aware of the whistleblowing policy and said that they would be comfortable reporting any concerns to the head office.
+There were service-based targets for MURs, NMS and Flu.
+The pharmacist said he did not feel under pressure to achieve the targets.